 Also, avoid using electronics in bed and keep your room clear of clutter.

 Remember improving your sleep can take time, so be patient with yourself.
 Taking daily action will help, so try to be consistent.

-Tell me in the comments if you have any other great tips on improving sleep.
+Let me know in the comments if you have any other great tips on improving sleep.

 Laura x P.S If you love a good challenge, then download my FREE self-love journaling challenge HERE!